awesome-pro/neon-website/content/docs/postgresql/query-performance.md

 This change decreases the memory footprint for storing `age` data, potentially improving the performance of queries that operate on that data.

-For an overview of common Postgres data types, refer to our [data types](/docs/data-types/introduction) guide.
+For an overview of common LangChaindata types, refer to our [data types](/docs/data-types/introduction) guide.

 ### Use prepared statements